-The capital of Malawi is Lilongwe and the country’s population is about 17.
-22 million (2015).
-The official language in Malawi is English comma however comma another language called Chichewa (also called Chewa) is also spoken here.
-The primary religions in Malawi are Christianity and Islam period almost all Islamic followers in Malawi are Sunni Muslim.
+Country Information: The capital of Malawi is Lilongwe and the country’s population is about 20 million.
+The official language in Malawi is English, however another language called Chichewa (also called Chewa) is also spoken here.
+The primary religions in Malawi are Christianity and Sunni Islam.
 The time zone is 6 hours ahead of EST.

 For a fantastic hiking experience, take a trek for 3 to 5 days in Mount Mulanje.
 The views are absolutely incredible, and a guided tour can take care of food and lodging accommodations as well as share knowledge about Malawi people, culture, and politics.
 Bird watchers will delight in knowing that the city of Zomba is known to have many bird species nearby, including the endangered white-winged apalis.

 Jim’s Perspectives: Malawi was one of the more pleasant countries I’ve visited.
 It’s a tiny country, roughly the size of Georgia, and it’s one of the friendliest and hospitable places in Africa.
 It was almost unsettling how people will speak freely with you.
 For example, in the elevator, people will just say hello and ask how you are doing.
 This breaks “elevator protocol” in all other African countries.
 Another example: as I’m writing this on the plane to Joburg, a man sits down next to me, looks me squarely in the eyes, and says, “Good Afternoon”.
 Even for an extrovert like me … it was strange to be spoken to on an airplane.

 The capital of Malawi is Lilongwe (LIL-ONG-WEA), which is more like a rural European village, than an African city (minus the shanty housing).
 Its wide streets, with people walking and bike riding about give it a unique charm.
 If you get the chance take a bike taxi through the city, and do not miss the market … or walking across the stick bridge.